Pteropus: Social systems

 Most flying fox species are gregarious and form large aggregations of individuals called colonies or "camps."
 The large flying fox forms colonies of up to 15,000 individuals, while the little red flying fox forms colonies of up to 100,000 individuals.
-A few species and subspecies, such as Orii's flying fox (P. dasymallus inopinatus) and the Ceram fruit bat, are solitary.
+A few species and subspecies, such as Orii's flying fox (P. dasymallus inopinatus) and the Seram fruit bat, are solitary.

 Colony size varies throughout the year in response to biological needs.
 The grey-headed flying fox forms harems during the breeding season consisting of one male and up to six females.
 These colonies break up after the breeding season is over.
 In the Bonin flying fox, colony formation is based on both the sex and age of individuals, as well as the season.
 In the winter breeding season, adult females will form colonies that include a few adult males (likely harems).
 Adult males who do not roost with females will form colonies with other adult and subadult males.
 Subadults will form mixed-sex "subadult groups" with each other.
 In the summer, however, individuals are solitary, with the exception of nursing females, who roost with their pups.